 2020 Spanish mortgages

-As would be expected the year ended up down on 2019 but perhaps not as drastically so as one might have thought.
+As would be expected the year ended up down on 2019.
+Perhaps though not as drastic as one might have thought.

-The first 2 months of 2021 have been slow due to a further shut down but activity levels are rising as people anticipate an opening up in second quarter of the year.
+The first 2 months of 2021 have been slow.
+Due to a further lockdown.
+However activity levels are rising as people anticipate an opening up in second quarter of the year.

 In December the number of new Mortgages in Spain reached 26.128.
-This was a drop on the previous month of 9.1% and a drop of 14.8% against the same month of 2019.
+This was a drop on the previous month of 9.1%.
+Also a drop of 14.8% against the same month of 2019.

 Home loans as a percentage of all new credit remains high

-Like November a disproportionate level of lending in Spain was granted for the purpose of buying a home.
-In normal circumstances home loans make up around 60% of all new credit but in December this was 69%.
+Like November, a disproportionate level of lending in Spain was granted for the purpose of buying a home.
+In normal circumstances home loans make up around 60% of all new credit.
+In December this was 69%.

 Stability in interest rates remain

-An average 25 year loan costs 2.47% made up of an average variable rate of 2.21% and an average full term fixed rate over 25 years coming in at 2.79%.
+Average rate over 25 years was 2.47%.
+Firstly made up of an average variable rate of 2.21%.
+Secondly an average full term fixed rate over 25 years coming in at 2.79%.

-In terms of mortgage types, variable rates made up 50.6% of all new Spanish home loan contracts with fixed rates forming 49.4%.
+In terms of mortgage types, variable rates made up 50.6% of all new Spanish home loan contracts.
+Fixed rates formed 49.4%.

-The ECB base rate remains at 0% and the 12 month mortgage revision rate is still slightly in negative territory.
+The ECB base rate remains at 0%.
+The 12 month mortgage revision rate remains in negative territory.

 Non resident hot spots most heavily affected

-The affect of lockdowns and Covid have been felt in 2020 across most regions in Spain but in December there was a marked fall in lending in the Canary Islands down 56.5% on last year and the Balearics down 17.5%.
+The affect of lockdowns and Covid have been felt in 2020 across most regions in Spain.
+In December there was a marked fall in lending in the Canary Islands. down 56.5% on last year and the Balearics down 17.5%.

-Both markets are relatively small with lower resident populations than mainland Spain and the affect of lack of non resident buyers and borrowers is therefore felt more heavily.
+Both markets are relatively small with lower resident populations than mainland Spain.
+Affect of lack of non resident buyers and borrowers is therefore felt more heavily.

 In 2020 for the total year numbers of Spanish mortgages and Capital lent was down on 2019 but this was mainly offset but a much higher average loan size.

-The number of new loans exceeded still 2016 levels but was slightly less than 2018 levels when 348.300 new loans were constituted.
+The number of new loans exceeded 2016 levels but was slightly less than 2018 levels, when 348.300 new loans were constituted.

-This will therefore mean despite the difficulties of the year net earnings from interest and linked products should have increased.
+ThiS therefore means, despite the difficulties of the year, net earnings from interest and linked products should have increased.

 2021 underwriting challenges for Spanish Banks

 Going forward underwriting has become difficult for lenders.
-There are many differences between Banks as to how they view an application in Spain from someone in a steady job who has been furloughed and self employed who have government support.
+There are many differences between Banks as to how they view an application in Spain where someone in a steady job was furloughed.
+Also self employed who had government support.

-Spanish Banks do not want to reject good applications from people with short term problems but they themselves are also unsure of what damage to the economy shut downs will have or for how much longer regular shut downs will be needed.
+Spanish Banks do not want to reject good applications from people with short term problems.They themselves are unsure of what damage to the economy shut downs will have.
+Neither for how much longer regular shut downs will be needed.

 Getting a Mortgage in Spain approved early on in buying process is essential

-The advice would be before considering buying in Spain make a mortgage application and have the loan underwritten before making any commitments as this level of uncertainty will almost certainly be the case throughout 2021.
+The advice would be before considering buying in Spain, make a mortgage application, have the loan underwritten before making any commitment.
+Levels of uncertainty will remain throughout 2021.